Signs of PTSD in Military Service Members

 The main signs and symptoms of PTSD to look for include:1

 - Reliving the event.
 Returning service members may re-experience the trauma in several ways.
 You may have nightmares of the event, flashbacks in which you feel like you are going through the trauma again, or you may have reactions to specific triggers, such as smells, news reports, or hearing loud noises that cause you to relive the trauma.

 - Avoiding situations that remind you of the event.
 You may avoid people, situations, or places that bring up memories of the event.
 You might want to avoid talking or thinking about the trauma, and you may avoid situations that feel unsafe, such as being in crowds, driving, or watching films or television shows that are related to the event.
 You may also try to stay as busy as possible, avoid seeking help, or deny that you have a problem.

 - Negative beliefs and feelings.
-People who have just returned from combat can seem different than they were before their deployment.
+Returning from combat means you may be different that your were before your deployment.
 You might seem more introverted and stay away from close relationships, and you may not appear to experience positive or loving feelings toward others.
 You may try to forget the trauma and avoid talking about it at all costs.
 You could also have increased feelings of fear about the world, feeling as though it is not a safe place, and you may feel unable to trust or rely on anyone.

-- In the context of PTSD, this means being unable to sit still, having difficulty concentrating, experiencing sleeplessness, or being easily startled (for example, by loud noises such as sirens or a car backfiring).
+- In the context of PTSD, this means being unable to sit still, having difficulty concentrating, experiencing sleeplessness, or being easily startled (by loud noises such as sirens or a car backfiring, for example).

-Substance abuse, in particular, can be a warning sign that someone is struggling to cope with the trauma they experienced.
-If you notice your loved one regularly drinking excessively, abusing pain pills they may have been given for their injuries, or taking other drugs (e.g., marijuana, cocaine, heroin), consider these red flags.
+Substance misuse, in particular, can be a warning sign that someone is struggling to cope with the trauma they experienced.
+If you notice you or your loved one regularly drinking excessively, misusing pain pills you may have been given for your injuries, or taking other drugs (e.g., marijuana, cocaine, heroin), consider these red flags.